sajox/snurr/README.md

 # Snurr

 Create and run the process flow from a BPMN 2.0 file created by https://demo.bpmn.io/new.
-This is NOT a complete implementation of the BPMN 2.0 specification.
+Add your own behavior with Rust code from a small API.
 Read the [Snurr documentation](#documentation) and explore the **tests** folder for more examples.

 ## Example